dycons/compose/README.md

    4. On the next page, click the "Credentials" tab
    5. Enter `varchar` in both password fields, toggle `Temporary` *off*, and click "Set Password"
 5. **Expose Keycloak to REMS**:
-   * **Note:** Because REMS only permits HTTPS connections to OIDC (ticket available here), it is necessary to use a localhost tunnelling service like https://ngrok.com/
-   1. Use your tunneling service to expose the keycloak service (`localhost:3002`), and acquire a useable `https` address. ngrok example: enter `ngrok http 3002` into your terminal, then copy the address following `https://` specified in the second `Forwarding` section.
-   2. Open `compose/services/rems/simple-config.edn` and modify the `:oidc-domain` param to use the host from step 1, by replacing the `[HOST]` string with the HTTPS domain acquired above.
-Remember to only enter the domain name following `https://`, leaving out the `https://` segment.
-   3. In the Researcher IdP keycloak at http://localhost:3002/auth/admin, navigate to *Clients* (on the left side of the screen) > `researcher-portal-client` > *Credentials* and click `Regenerate Secret`.
+   1. In the Researcher IdP keycloak at http://localhost:3002/auth/admin, navigate to *Clients* (on the left side of the screen) > `researcher-portal-client` > *Credentials* and click `Regenerate Secret`.
 Copy the generated secret, ex. `be9d769d-a166-428c-b442-5ff703cb0a78`.
-   4. Back in `compose/services/rems/simple-config.edn`, modify the `:oidc-client-secret` param to use the secret generated in step 3.
+   2. Open `compose/services/rems/simple-config.edn` and modify the `:oidc-client-secret` param to use the secret generated in step 3.
-   5. Boot up REMS by running `docker-compose up rems` in the `compose` directory.
+   3. Boot up REMS by running `docker-compose up rems` in the `compose` directory.
 6. **Testing**
    1. Navigate to REMS at http://localhost:3001/.
    2. Click on the "Login" button to be redirected to your keycloak instance.